Renfrewshire Council

 Death and bereavement support

-A guide to some of the practical steps you must carry out when you lose a loved one.
+This is a guide to some of the practical steps you need to do when you lose a loved one.

 We've also included some other information that will help at this time, including details of different people you can talk to about your bereavement.